pmonks/tools-licenses/README.md

 ## Why not [`scarletcomply/license-finder`](https://github.com/scarletcomply/license-finder)?

-* It doesnt canonicalise license information to SPDX License Expressons (it leaves canonicalisation, a fairly difficult problem, to the caller).
+* It doesnt canonicalise license information to SPDX License Expressions (it leaves canonicalisation, a fairly difficult problem, to the caller).

 ## I use Leiningen - is something like `tools-licenses` available?